Richard Brautigan: Legacy

 Several later authors have cited Brautigan as an influence, including Haruki Murakami, W. P. Kinsella, Christopher Moore and Sarah Hall.

 The Library for Unpublished Works envisioned by Brautigan in his novel The Abortion was housed at the Brautigan Library in Burlington, Vermont, until 1995 when it was moved to the nearby Fletcher Free Library where it remained until 2005.
 Although there were plans to move it to the Presidio branch of the San Francisco Public Library, these never materialized.
 However, after an agreement was made between Brautigan's daughter, Ianthe Brautigan, and the Clark County Historical Museum (in Vancouver, Washington), the Brautigan Library was moved to the museum in 2010.

 The industrial rock band Machines of Loving Grace took its name from one of Brautigan's poems.
 The 1992 EP Boo!
 Forever by alternative rock band The Boo Radleys and the 2014 album Boo, Forever by indie rock band Field Guides both take their title from the Brautigan poem of the same name.

 In March 1994, a teenager named Peter Eastman Jr. from Carpinteria, California, legally changed his name to Trout Fishing in America, and now teaches English at Waseda University in Japan.

 In March 2018, poet Francis Daulerio published Please Plant This Book – a reinterpretation of and homage to Brautigan's book of the same name on its 50th anniversary.
 The publication contained seeds to be planted, packed in sleeves which carry poems by Daulerio and illustrations by Scott Hutchison.
 Profits from the book were to go to The American Foundation for Suicide Prevention.
 Hutchison took his own life in May 2018, and in September an expanded version was published as a chapbook, the original edition having sold out, containing a foreword by Ianthe Brautigan and an afterword by Scottish poet Michael Pedersen.

 The music video for Kat Meoz's "Here I Wait" directed by Kansas Bowling recreates Brautigan's book covers and features the only footage in existence of the actual Willard who inspired Willard and His Bowling Trophies.

-The Adam Curtis-directed documentary series All Watched Over by Machines of Loving Grace (TV series) was named after a poem written by Brautigan.
+The Adam Curtis-directed documentary series All Watched Over by Machines of Loving Grace was named after a poem written by Brautigan.

+Dario Amodei, a computer scientist, titled a 2024 essay: “Machines of Loving Grace".
+This title is taken from a 1967 poem by Richard Brautigan.